We offer a variety of assessment services, including:

 Attention-Deficit/Hyperactivity Disorder is a disorder that typically begins in childhood and involves psychological and behavioral features that can negatively affect all aspects of life including school/work and our relationships with others.
 Appropriate diagnosis involves identifying the symptoms, understanding how the symptoms are manifested in the person’s life, and excluding other conditions that may look like ADHD.
 The diagnostic process includes gathering information about the person and learning about how they function in key roles including school/work and at home.

-To assess for ADHD information is gathered that includes:
+To assess for ADD/ADHD, information gathered includes:

 Observation and the use of psychological tests and questionnaires are also important in determining if someone meets the diagnostic criteria for ADHD.